Poeciliopsis sonoriensis: Biology

 This fish lives in shallow, warm, slow-moving waters containing thick algae and debris.
 It is most common in marshes, especially those fed by springs.
 It feeds on detritus and small bits of animal and plant material.

 The female bears 20 or more young per brood, and may produce a brood about every 20 days.
 The species breeds year-round in many areas, but in habitats with fluctuating temperatures breeding occurs during the warmer months.
 The fish rarely lives more than one year.

 Conservation

 The fish has a limited range.
-It is considered to be a vulnerable species on the IUCN Red List.
+It was formerly considered to be a vulnerable species on the IUCN Red List.
 It faces the loss of its aquatic habitat types and competition with the western mosquitofish (Gambusia affinis).

 Much of its United States population occurs on the San Bernardino National Wildlife Refuge, where it is protected.